CPHS21/CPHS21/README.md

 Moreover, the program committee will select excellent contributions for the best paper award.

 We also welcome **nomination for the keynote speakers, the steering committee and the program committee of our workshop**.
-The steering committee is responsible for selecting the chairs of  the next CPHs workshop.
+The steering committee is responsible for organizing the next CPHS workshop.

 ## Dates (Tentative)